code-with-amitk/Code-examples/programming_lang/C/Makefile/README.md

 - **override**: This is for setting the variable.
 Example: (override variable = value)
 - **$(call variable,param1,param2,…)** Used for creating function(named variable) with parameters(param1,param2..)
    - Here BOOST_CHECK variable is assigned to function.
+- **User variables** Defined by Users.
+Examples:
+   - CPPFLAGS
+   - LDLIBS: flags to give to compilers when they are supposed to invoke the linker, ld , such as -L .
+Libraries ( -lfoo ) should be added to the LDLIBS.

 ### SPECIAL CHARACTERS